ben-loper/tech-elevator-completed-exercises/README.md

-Completed exercieses for Tech Elevator.
+Completed homework exercises for Tech Elevator.
+Code I wrote for the .NET bootcamp at Tech Elevator in Cincinnati.